by Alan Collins

 You never know who you will meet on the street.
 That person ahead of you in line at 7-Eleven, or sitting next to you at Starbucks, may be a VP at your dream employer.
 Of course the chances of meeting your dream employer on the street this week are small.
 But your chances are ZERO if you stay at home and never get out.

-Not recommended for most HR professionals.
-Probably a better idea to print your resume on paper and hand-deliver it to hiring managers, if possible.
+Though not recommended for most HR folks.
+Probably better to print your resume on paper and hand-deliver it to hiring managers, if possible.
 But a great idea starter.

 More importantly, Ted didn’t waste weeks revising his resume until it was “perfect.”